Helsinki and Tallinn: Baltic Sisters

 Today, while Toompea is filled with Estonian government buildings, it's also simply a pleasant place to stroll and enjoy some romantic viewpoints.

 Russia's influence over Estonia goes back long before the Soviet Union.
-When Russia took over Estonia in 1710, Tsar Peter the Great built the stately Kadriorg Palace for his Czarina, Catherine.
+When Russia took over Estonia in 1710, Czar Peter the Great built the stately Kadriorg Palace for his czarina, Catherine.
 The Czarina's private garden is now Tallinn's finest public park.
-The standard progression as divine monarchies give way to modern democracies and the former guard house now serves coffee to commoners.
+The standard progression as divine monarchies give way to modern democracies, and the former guardhouse now serves coffee to commoners.

-While Estonian art evolved in step with the rest of Europe — it was also shaped along the way by the nation's history.
-For instance, nineteenth century Romanticism was the artistic style of Estonia's aristocratic German landlords who enjoyed art featuring idyllic Estonian peasant women in folk costumes and idealized settings.
-Local artists continued to paint in sync with European styles from Impressionism through Cubism and so on.
+While Estonian art evolved in step with the rest of Europe, it was also shaped along the way by the nation's history.
+For instance, 19th-century Romanticism was the artistic style of Estonia's aristocratic German landlords, who enjoyed art featuring idyllic Estonian peasant women in folk costumes and idealized settings.
+Local artists continued to paint in sync with European styles from Impressionism through Cubism, and so on.